-The question to you becomes what will you do if you see a violation occurring?
+The question becomes what will you do if you see a violation occurring?
 What will you do if you or a loved one is involved in a truck wreck?
 If you wait and sit quiet, the trucking company and truck driver get a pass.
 Is that what we teach our kids about responsibility?
 No, we teach them to own up to their mistakes.

 How Can We Help?

 Trucking cases is what I do.
 I have gone to trial against trucking companies, truck drivers and their insurance defense teams.
-We have settled cases while including safety in the settlement, which means the trucking company or truck driver must implement a new safety procedure to save lives in the future.
+We have settled cases while including safety in the settlement, which means the trucking company or truck driver must implement new safety procedures to save lives in the future.